tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 # #287 UltrasonicAlarm

-Build an ultrasonic motion alarm with the HC-SR04 module and dicrete logic.
+Build an ultrasonic motion alarm with the HC-SR04 module and discrete logic.

 ![Build](./assets/UltrasonicAlarm_build.jpg?raw=true)